kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/database-jdbc.md

 ---
-description: "Explains Kora JDBC repositories, JDBC configuration, result and parameter mapping, generated identifiers, transactions, and repository method signatures.
+description: "Explains Kora JDBC repositories, the jdbc configuration section, Hikari pool tuning, result and parameter mapping, generated identifiers, manual queries built with JdbcQuery, transactions and isolation levels.
 Use when working with @Repository, @Query, @EntityJdbc, @Table, @Id, @Column, @Batch, JdbcDatabaseModule."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about Kora JDBC repositories, JDBC configuration, result and parameter mapping, generated identifiers, transactions, and repository method signatures; key triggers include @Repository, @Query, @EntityJdbc, @Table, @Id, @Column, @Batch, JdbcDatabaseModule, JdbcConnectionFactory, JdbcRepository."
+  use_when: "Use this file for Kora docs or implementation questions about Kora JDBC repositories, the jdbc configuration section, Hikari pool tuning, result and parameter mapping, generated identifiers, manual queries and transactions; key triggers include @Repository, @Query, @EntityJdbc, @Table, @Id, @Column, @Batch, JdbcDatabaseModule, JdbcRepository, JdbcExecutor, JdbcQuery, UncheckedSqlException."
 ---

 The module provides a repository implementation based on [JDBC](https://proselyte.net/tutorials/jdbc/introduction/) for